Top 10 Facts about puzzles

 Autism is a behavioral condition that affects an individual’s nervous system.
 Autism spectrum disorder (ASD) has different symptoms in different people; it includes developmental disability to communicate, behave and interact with others.
 These symptoms typically appear during 18months to 3 years old.

 Studies show, unlike other activities, jigsaw puzzles help left and right brain coordination.
 The left brain as the logical hemisphere and the right brain as the creative one.
 Therefore, puzzles are best for children with autism to build fine motor skills, reading and writing skills, even explore new textures and sensory input.
 It is a great brain exercise to enhance cognitive development.

 4. The record for the fastest jigsaw puzzle solver belongs to a 15-year-old

 Fifteen-year-old Deepika Ravichandran from East Hampton, University High School of Science and Engineering holds the Guinness World Record for the fastest puzzle solver in completing a 250-piece jigsaw puzzle.

 Assembling 18 pieces per minute, she successfully completed the oval puzzle in just 13 minutes and 7 seconds, even without a guide picture of the puzzle.
-Awesome, ain’t it!
+Awesome, isn’t it!